 The Lao New Year takes place in the middle of the hot summer season, in April.
-The new year celebrations last three days.
-During the New Year, the Lao believe that the old spirit of Songkran leaves this plane, making way for a new one.
+The new year celebrations usually last three days – 13-15 or 14-16 – though festivities in major locales can last longer than that (Luang Prabang’s Bun Pi Mai lasts for about 10 days).

-- Read more about Laos' lively festivals.
+Read more about Laos' lively festivals.
 You can also find out more about how the Buddhist New Year is celebrated throughout Southeast Asia.

 Getting Soaked in Bun Pi Mai

 During the New Year, water plays a big part in the festivities – Lao bathe Buddha images in their local temples, pouring jasmine-scented water and flower petals on the sculptures.
 The faithful will also build sand stupas and decorate these with flowers and string.

 At each temple, monks will provide the water, as well as blessings for the devotees flocking to the temples and the white bai sri strings, which they will tie around devotees' wrists.

 People also get soaked during Bun Pi Mai – people respectfully pour water on monks and elders, and less reverently on each other!
 Foreigners are not exempt from this treatment – if you're in Laos during Bun Pi Mai, do expect to be soaked by passing teenagers, who'll give you the wet treatment from buckets of water, hoses, or high-pressure water guns.

 Locals sometimes throw flour as well as water, so you’ll feel both wet and doughy at the end of the holiday.

 Read more about etiquette for visiting Buddhist temples, and on a related note, check out the Tak Bat almsgiving ceremony in Luang Prabang, Laos.